kachkaev/KachkaevAssetsVersionBundle/README.md

  kachkaev_assets_version:
      filename:  "%kernel.root_dir%/config/assets_version.yml"
   ```
-4. That’s it, you are ready to commit what you’ve got!
+4. That’s it, you are ready to commit what you have!
 Now each time you want to update the assets on the server, follow this routine:

  _On the local machine:_
  ```sh